On embeddability of joins and their `factors': Proofs

-(b) A particular case of \cite[Lemma 9]{BKK} for the three-point set $K_2$ is a homological mod 2 version of the case $d=2k$ of Theorem \ref{t:parsaj} (see also discussion before Proposition 5 in \cite{BKK} of the condition (3) from Definition 4 of \cite{BKK}).
+(b) A particular case of \cite[Lemma 9]{BKK} for $K_2$ being the three-point set is a homological mod 2 version of the case $d=2k$ of Theorem \ref{t:parsaj} (see also discussion before Proposition 5 in \cite{BKK} of the condition (3) from Definition 4 of \cite{BKK}).

-(c) The paper \cite{Pa20a} proves the case $d=2k$ of Theorem \ref{t:parsaj} by proving that taking the join of $K$ with three-point set raises by 2 the so called {\it Smith index} of $K^{\times2}_\Delta$.
+(c) The paper \cite{Pa20} proves the case $d=2k$ of Theorem \ref{t:parsaj} by proving that changing $K$ to $K*[3]$ raises by 2 the so called {\it Smith index} of the deleted product.

-(d) Theorem \ref{t:eq}.a is in a sense a generalization of the following Grunbaum-van Kampen-Flores theorem \cite{Gr69}: {\it if $K_i$ is the $k_i$-skeleton of the $(2k_i+2)$-simplex, $i=1,\ldots,p$, then the join $P=K_1*\ldots*K_p$ does not embed into the Euclidean space $\R^{2\dim P}$, where $\dim P=\sum_i d_i +p-1$.} This follows from Theorem \ref{t:eq} for $k_1,\ldots,k_p>2$ by induction on $p$ because the deleted join $K_{n,\Delta}^{*2}\cong_{\Z_2} S^{2k_n+1}$ \cite[page 117]{Ma03}, \cite{Gr69}.
+\aronly{(d) Theorem \ref{t:eq}.a in a sense generalizes the following Grunbaum-van Kampen-Flores theorem \cite{Gr69}: {\it if $K_i$ is the $k_i$-skeleton of the $(2k_i+2)$-simplex, $i=1,\ldots,p$, then the join $P=K_1*\ldots*K_p$ does not embed into the Euclidean space $\R^{2\dim P}$, where $\dim P=\sum_i d_i +p-1$.} The latter result follows from Theorem \ref{t:eq}.a for $k_1,\ldots,k_p>2$ by induction on $p$ because the deleted join $K_{n,\Delta}^{*2}\cong_{\Z_2} S^{2k_n+1}$ \cite[page 117]{Ma03}, \cite{Gr69}.
 However, the original proof is much simpler.
 Namely, analogously by induction on $p$ the deleted join of $P$ is a sphere and the non-embeddability follows from the Borsuk-Ulam theorem.